Haneenabonser/reading-notes/README.md

-## Who am I?
+# Reading Notes

-*I am Haneen Abonser,I am 24 years old civil engineer who graduated from the University of Jordan and passionate in programming.*
+This website contains a highlighted knowledge from different resources of code fellows software development course.

-## Code 102 Reading Notes
+## Code 102 - Intro to Software Development

 |       Assignment       |              Link                            |
 |------------------------|----------------------------------------------|